Gene Therapy for Type 1 Diabetes Aims to Eliminate Daily Insulin Injections

 “I was determined to develop a therapy that would not only make daily insulin injections obsolete but would also be suitable for all patients with T1DM, that would require no major operative procedures, and that would be affordable,” Sollinger says.
 “This study shows we’re on the right track.”

-Early evidence of the potential success of the therapy inspired Sollinger and one of his collegues, Tausif Alam, to start Insulete Inc., a private research firm dedicated to improving the treatment of T1DM.
+Early evidence of the potential success of the therapy inspired Sollinger and one of his colleagues, Tausif Alam, to start Insulete Inc., a private research firm dedicated to improving the treatment of T1DM.
 Insulete, which stands for “insulin obsolete,” developed and patented the minicircle DNA used to treat the diabetic rats.
 The Wisconsin Alumni Research Foundation (WARF) owns the patent on GIRE and leases it to Insulete Inc. for their ongoing research.

 Currently, Sollinger and his colleagues are trying to increase the time interval between treatment injections from six week to six months.
 Insulete is currently seeking permission from the FDA to begin phase one trials in humans in spring 2014.